x-tag/component-packager-web-site/README.md

 // Return a zip of the core package /?package=x-tag-core

-// Returns a zip of the accordion control and all dependencies /?package=x-tag-accordion,x-tag-flipbox
+// Returns a zip of the accordion and flipbox controls, including dependencies /?package=x-tag-accordion,x-tag-flipbox